hampussanden/notes/content/python/data_wrangling/pandas_dataframe_importing_csv.md

 </div>

-### Load a csv while interpreting "," in strings around numbers as thousands seperators
+### Read a csv file while interpreting "," in strings around numbers as thousands seperators

 ```python